apache/skywalking-showcase/docs/readme.md

 ## Traffic Flow

+After deploy the showcase, the business system would send monitoring traffic to the OAP node, and one agent/sidecar connect to one OAP node directly.

+### Satellite
+If the business traffic is unbalanced, it would cause the OAP node receive unbalanced monitoring data.
+So, you could add the Satellite component.
-After deploy the showcase, the business system would send monitoring traffic to the Satellite service, and the Satellite receives the backend oap cluster, load balances the traffic to the OAP nodes.
-If there is not satellite service, the traffic would be directly connected to an OAP node.
+After deploy the showcase with the satellite component, the monitoring traffic would send to the Satellite service, and satellite load balances the traffic to the OAP nodes.

 ```mermaid
 %% please read this doc in our official website, otherwise the graph is not correctly rendered.